 Bed bugs are increasingly resistant to chemical pesticides, and the most effective way to exterminate bed bugs is thermal extermination.
 The temperature in the room is increased to lethal levels for bed bugs, and all areas that may be harboring bed bugs including mattresses, furniture, clothing, and carpeting will be treated thoroughly to ensure extermination.

-If you suspect a bed bug infestation in your home or commercial property, contact us today for a free consultation.
+If you suspect a bed bug infestation in your home or commercial property, contact us today for a consultation.

 Bed bugs have been a growing issue in recent years, and news of bed bug infestations are getting more and more common.
 According to the EPA, the rise in recent bed bug infestations may be attributed to an increase in travel, lack of knowledge about preventing infestations, and increased resistance bed bugs have developed to pesticides.